Hawaiian cultural experiences for your retreat, private group, school or business.

 This tour welcomes you to heritage lands located on the Keanae Peninsula that are cared for by familial farmers.
 You’ll hear stories that link the past, present, and future, including the story of Hāloa, the birth of Kalo, and its significance as a creation story.
 Step into the cool waters of the loʻi to learn how the food is cultivated and to lend a hand in tending to this staple crop.
 Afterwards, visit the farm’s water source, a beautiful waterfall with spring-fed pools where you can relax, swim or even jump from the rocks.
 Through guided engagement with this magical place, a deeper understanding of our relationship to food and water will be experienced.

-Visit “Upcountry Maui”, land that is 4,000 ft in elevation with a backdrop of bi-coastal views, surrounded by rolling hills and the cool, crisp air.
 Through a shared conversation with a Hawaiian cultural practitioner and through Hawaiian story-telling, you’ll learn about the significance of fire to the Hawaiian people, and how fire connects all people to our ancestors.
-We’ll gather in a circle around the warmth of an outdoor fire pit to enjoy an organic dinner.
-Hear the blowing of the pū (conch shell) when the sun sets and an Oli to mark the ending of the day and the coming night.
-Marvel at the magic of the Milky Way in the company of your family and friends and try kava, a relaxing Hawaiian drink.
+We’ll gather in a circle around the warmth of an outdoor fire and hear the blowing of the pū (conch shell) when the sun sets and an oli (chant) to mark the ending of the day and the coming night.
+Then connect with your family and friends in a rich and meaningful way during an ‘awa ceremony (a ceremony conducted with a Polynesian drink mixed with coconut water).

 Hula Dancing & Lei Making Lesson